Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Low sperm count - The volume of sperm already experiences a decrease in volume due to LMT, but TRT could potentially lower your sperm count, increasing the possibility of infertility.

-• Red blood cells - If a patient already has a red blood cell count that is above average, doctors may advise against TRT.
+• Red blood cells - If a patient's red blood cell count is already above average, doctors may advise against TRT.

 • Heart disease - Although research is ongoing and there is no conclusive data yet, some researchers have suggested that TRT could increase the risk of heart disease.
 There was a study in 2010 called the Testosterone in Older Men study, which was halted after researchers found that men on TRT were experiencing noticeable heart problems.

 • Prostate cancer cells - Again, an issue is down to speculation, but physicians have shown concern that TRT could stimulate the growth of prostate cancer cells.
-While the actual impact is undetermined, some physicians are hesitant are recommending TRT to patients who are already at high risk of prostate cancer.
+While the actual impact is undetermined, some physicians are hesitant to recommend TRT to patients who are already at high risk of prostate cancer.

-You should consult with your doctor, who will measure your testosterone levels at least twice, before making any recommendations.
-You need to take stock of your health, all your current ailments, and all the medications you are on before pursuing TRT.
-If you then still wish to find a form of therapy for the condition, make sure you are fully clued to any symptoms you will be experiencing.
+You should consult your doctor, who will measure your testosterone levels at least twice, before making any recommendations.
+Before pursuing TRT, you need to take stock of your health, all your current ailments, and all the medications you are on.
+If you still wish to find a form of therapy for the condition, ensure you are fully clued to any symptoms you will be experiencing.

 The potential benefits of TRT vary from person to person.
-Some men may not experience extreme levels of LMT but feel they might benefit from the therapy.
-Seeking advice can be a difficult hurdle, but it is a step that could renew your health and happiness.
+Some men may not experience extreme levels of LMT but may benefit from the therapy.
+Seeking advice can be difficult, but it is a step that could renew your health and happiness.

 Page Reference